 7 benefits of using invoices for your small business

-If you run a small business you know that your role entails a lot more than just overseeing things.
-You have to wear a lot of hats, and there's a chance invoice processing is one of them.
+If you run a small business, you know that your role is a lot more than just oversight.
+You have to wear a lot of hats, and payroll manager is probably one of them.
 That's where invoices come in.

-You’ve read the beginners guide to invoicing and you’re considering starting to issue business invoices to your customers.
+You’ve read the beginners guide to invoicing and you’re planning to start issuing customers business invoices.
 But is there an easier way to accept remote payments?
 Will you need an invoice system?
 Is it just another layer of paperwork?

-In this article we’ll walk you through some of the benefits invoice processing can have on a business such as your own.
+In this article we’ll walk you through some of the ways that processing invoices can help your business.

 1. Invoice processing is great for legal reasons

-While we hope this never happens, there may be occasions when a customer doesn’t pay you despite multiple reminders.
-An invoice acts as legal proof that you carried out an agreed service for someone, and can, therefore, be used if you need to take anything further.
+While we hope this never happens, there may be times when a customer doesn't pay you even after multiple reminders.
+An invoice acts as legal proof that you had a financial agreement and can therefore be evidence if you decide to take the dispute further.

 2. They keep customers happy

-Initially, you may not think that issuing a business invoice falls under good customer service, but it really does.
-First things first, offering invoice payments enables your customers to pay you after you’ve issued a product or service.
+You may not think that invoicing is part of good customer service, but it is.
+Offering invoice payments enables your customers to pay you after you’ve issued a product or service.

-Not only is this convenient, but it also makes things easier for regular and returning customers.
-Giving them the option to pay you when it suits them (of course within a designated time frame) is a great way to keep customers happy.
+This is convenient for you as well as regular and returning customers.
+Giving them the option to pay you when it suits them (within reason) is a great way to keep customers happy.

-Secondly, it’s important to bear in mind that invoice processing isn’t just crucial for you, a business owner.
-Customers need to keep track of their finances too.
-And having an invoice from a business with a detailed breakdown of what was purchased, when it was purchased and if there are late fees can prove to be very helpful.
+Secondly, invoice processing isn’t just for you.
+Customers also need to keep track of their finances.
+And having an invoice detailing what was purchased, when it was purchased, and if there are late fees can be very helpful.

-It’s also a sure and certain way for a customer to see if they’re being overcharged and to keep everything on file.
+It’s also a perfect way for a customer to avoid being overcharged keep everything on file.

 Want to get paid remotely?
 Create and send professional invoices in under a minute from the SumUp App.Find out more